 Selling Crystal to The Crystal Lodge (London) Ltd

-Our system is simple, safe and secure.
-Simply send us a list of the items you wish to sell by post or e-mail (preferably not as an attachment).
+When we are seeking to buy collections again, our system is simple, safe and secure.
+Simply send us a list of the items you wish to sell by e-mail.
+We prefer not to receive them by post, unless you give us an e-mail address for our response.
 We no longer have a fax machine, so please do not attempt to send them to our office number!
 We need as much information as you can provide – particularly whether you have the original boxes and certificates, and a full description of any damage, however minor, to each piece.
 This is particularly important for items such as annual editions.
 Letting us know that a box is particularly scruffy is also a help, or if the foam is missing etc. This will enable us to give you a far more accurate estimate when we make your initial offer.
+We are very unlikely to purchase unboxed collections, damaged pieces or collections of paperweights or candleholders, etc.

 When/what and how we buy